 Use our tips on carb portion sizes.
 This will help you manage your blood sugar levels and avoid too much weight gain during pregnancy.
 Talk to your care team about what weight gain is right for you.
 Your weight may be monitored closely while you’re pregnant.

 Spreading carbs out during the day, and not having a big portion in one go, can help keep your sugar levels stable between meals.
 If you do need to snack when you have gestational diabetes, swap cake, biscuits, crisps and chocolate for:

-- Greek yogurt topped with nuts, seeds or fruit such as an apple, pear or satsumas/tangerines
+- Greek yoghurt topped with nuts, seeds or fruit such as an apple, pear or satsumas/tangerines.

 - Seeds and vegetables like cherry tomatoes, paired with chopped egg, meat or fish, which will have a small effect on your sugar levels.